Fahim20223/Assignment-5/readme.md

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?

+Answer=>
-Answer: Event Delegation means adding an EventListener to a parent element instead of each single child element .
+Event Delegation means adding an EventListener to a parent element instead of each single child element .
 As a result the parent will handle every child .It is very useful when we are going to work with lot of elements. it's clear & easier to manage we don't have to use lot of EventListener.We can manage all using fewer EventListener

 5. What is the difference between **preventDefault() and stopPropagation()** methods?

-Answer:
+Answer=>
 preventDefault() prevents the default behavior of an element , like preventing form from reloading the page .

 stopPropagation() stops the Event from bubbling .